wandb/docs/docs/guides/registry/intro.md

 :::

-Reach out to support@wandb.com with any questions or to speak to our product team about any concerns with the migration.
+Reach out to support@wandb.com with any questions or to speak to the W&B Product Team about any concerns about the migration.